jbowman86/UFOs/README.md

 ### Recommendations:

 1. The next addition to the filters should be to add a trim function to catch spaces at the end of words as well as allow for upper and lower cases.
-2. Inclusion of a drop-down lists for each filter criteria instead of input text boxes would allow the website users to search for UFO sightings without having the remember to case specific terms.
-These lists would update after the selection of each filter parameter is selected.
+2. Inclusion of a drop-down list for each filter criteria instead of input text boxes would allow the website users to search for UFO sightings without having the remember to case specific terms.
+These lists could then be used to update the search findings after the selection of each filter parameter is completed.